 Culture Amp helps to make companies a better place to work by making it easy to collect, understand, and act on employee feedback.
 Culture Amp enables HR leaders to make better decisions, demonstrate impact, and turn company culture into a competitive edge.
 Using AWS, Culture Amp built the world’s first on-demand employee feedback platform back in 2012.
 Since then they have been supporting their fast-growing global customer base from offices in Melbourne, San Francisco, New York, and London.
 When Culture Amp decided to modernize their single-region monolithic application running on Amazon EC2, to a multi-region, microservices-based architecture primarily running on top of Amazon Elastic Container Service using AWS Fargate, Amazon DynamoDB, and Amazon Relational Database Service, they needed a way for engineers to consume pre-approved AWS architectures without the need to log into restricted environments or have detailed knowledge of AWS and AWS CloudFormation.
-The Culture Amp team turned to the AWS Cloud Development Kit (CDK) to automate the provisioning of AWS Fargate services with supporting databases and user roles in a shareable and repeatable fashion.
+The Culture Amp team turned to the AWS Cloud Development Kit (AWS CDK) to automate the provisioning of AWS Fargate services with supporting databases and user roles in a shareable and repeatable fashion.
 Culture Amp built a library of custom AWS CDK constructs that enabled them to programmatically create new microservices for their engineers that were feature rich and enabled increased speed and efficiency among their development teams.

 "Now our engineers can consume pre-approved AWS architecture that are feature rich, including AWS Fargate services that include fine-grained deploy roles, load balancing, certificate validation, autoscaling, AWS Lambda functions to forward logs and a choice of Dynamo or RDS as a storage backend.
 We can now feasibly do in hours what used to take us up to six weeks”